-The Authority concluded that the SBD service at St James's Hospital had most of the necessary arrangements in place to ensure timely access to care.
+The Authority concluded that the SBD service at CUH had some of the arrangements in place to ensure timely access to care.
+However, this will need to re-assessed by the Authority following the transfer of services from SIVUH.

 5.2.7 Clinical Effectiveness